begleynk/kafkadmin/README.md

 ## Configuration

-You can pass configuration options to Kafkadmin in two ways: via the command line when starting the server, or through a ~/.kafkadmin file.
+You can pass configuration options to Kafkadmin in two ways: via the command line when starting the server, or through a ~/.kafkadmin YAML file.
 The CLI options will override your ~/.kafkadmin options.

 ### Example ~/.kafkadmin

     daemon: false
     kafka_path: /opt/kafka
     log_dir: /var/log/kafkadmin

 ## Supported Actions